 A brand's choice of colouring is a critical element that strengthens both its personality and its qualities.
 Click To TweetYellow

-In branding, we see it as fun, energetic, young, warm, and cheerful.
-It increases mental activity and muscle energy, happiness, positivity, clarity, energy, optimism and attention-grabbing.
-If speed, fun, and low cost are essential components to your target audience, you may consider yellow as a superior choice in your branding.
+We see branding as fun, energetic, young, warm, and cheerful.
+It increases mental activity, muscle energy, happiness, positivity, clarity, energy, optimism, and attention-grabbing.
+If speed, fun, and low cost are essential to your target audience, you may consider yellow a superior choice in your branding.
 Still, it’s relatively uncommon compared to other primary colours.
-We associate the yellow with just as many warm and playful attributes as stressful and depressive ones.
+We associate yellow with as many warm and playful attributes as stressful and depressive ones.
 The yellow colour scheme used is also relevant.
 Lighter hues of yellows mean a lack of confidence but encourage creative thinking.

 Famous brands associated with yellow include Nikon, National Geographic, Shell, McDonald’s, CAT, Sprint, DHL, Pokemon, Post-It, Star Wars, Best Buy, Yellow Pages, Hertz, Lufthansa, Bic, Ferrari, Kodak, Lipton, Pringles, Subway, Snapchat, MTN, Fontt Enterprises (shameless plug), and so forth.